Ericsson/codechecker/docs/analyzer/user_guide.md

 application of these automatic fixes.

-Besides the provided filter options you can pipe the JSON format output of "CodeChecker cmd diff" command to apply automatic fixes only for new reports:
+Besides the provided filter options you can pipe the JSON format output of "CodeChecker cmd diff" command to filter automatic fixes only on new reports:
 CodeChecker cmd diff -b dir1 -n dir2 -o json --new | CodeChecker fixit dir2

 positional arguments: